WebOrigami/docs/src/content/cli/intro4.md

 It is easy to transform an entire explorable graph of one type of object into a new graph of a different type of object.
 You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire graph.

 The second argument to `map` is a function.
-(Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.)
-We want to treat that function as a first-class object, which means we _don't_ want ori to do its normal implicit function invocation here.
-To prevent that, you must include the parentheses by quoting the arguments to ori or otherwise escaping them.
+Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.

 The `map` example above takes the original greetings graph: